barryclark/jekyll-now/_posts/2017-06-05-slack-prometheus-alertmanager.md

 ```
 {% endraw %}

-Of note, this has been tailored for our environment, we group our alerts by the 'alertname', so we can reieve multiple alerts of the same type in a single message.
+Of note, this has been tailored for our environment, we group our alerts by the 'alertname', so we can receive multiple alerts of the same type in a single message.
 Here we set the title to something abstract, we then range through the alerts in the `text` field.

 # Summary